sg-s/xolotl/docs/reference/c++/conductance.md

-The method returns the current that flows through this channel at this moment.
+This method returns the current that flows through this channel at this moment.